Somatic hypermutation: Mechanisms

 The mechanism of SHM involves deamination of cytosine to uracil in DNA by the enzyme activation-induced cytidine deaminase, or AID.
 A cytosine:guanine pair is thus directly mutated to a uracil:guanine mismatch.
-Uracil residues are not normally found in DNA, therefore, to maintain the integrity of the genome, most of these mutations must be repaired by high-fidelity Base excision repair enzymes.
-The uracil bases are removed by the repair enzyme, uracil-DNA glycosylase.
+Uracil residues are not normally found in DNA, therefore, to maintain the integrity of the genome, most of these mutations must be repaired by high-fidelity base excision repair enzymes.
+The uracil bases are removed by the repair enzyme, uracil-DNA glycosylase, followed by cleavage of the DNA backbone by apurinic endonuclease.
 Error-prone DNA polymerases are then recruited to fill in the gap and create mutations.

 The synthesis of this new DNA involves error-prone DNA polymerases, which often introduce mutations at the position of the deaminated cytosine itself or neighboring base pairs.
-During B cell division the immunoglobulin variable region DNA is transcribed and translated.
 The introduction of mutations in the rapidly proliferating population of B cells ultimately culminates in the production of thousands of B cells, possessing slightly different receptors and varying specificity for the antigen, from which the B cell with highest affinities for the antigen can be selected.
 The B cells with the greatest affinity will then be selected to differentiate into plasma cells producing antibody and long-lived memory B cells contributing to enhanced immune responses upon reinfection.

 The hypermutation process also utilizes cells that auto-select against the 'signature' of an organism's own cells.
 It is hypothesized that failures of this auto-selection process may also lead to the development of an auto-immune response.

-Models

-Developments on the viability of the two main competing molecular models on the mechanism of somatic hypermutation (SHM) since 1987 have now reached a resolution, particular molecular data published since 2000.

-Much of this early phase data has been reviewed by Teng and Papavasiliou and additionally outlined by Di Noia and Maul, and the SHM field data reviewed in Steele and additionally outlined in these papers.

-DNA deamination model

-This can be labelled the DNA-based model.
-It is enzymatically focused solely on DNA substrates.